pivoine31/esp32-weather-epd-pvmod/README.md

 The Web server terminates itself after 3 min without activity (by default), when the button is pressed again, or through "exit" on Web pages

-When no Wifi network is available, the weather station acts as an Access Point (SSID "ESP32-Meteo", password "Weather.32"); the Web server is acceeded in this case at address 192.168.4.1 in HTTP mode
+When no Wifi network is available, and the Web button is pressed, the weather station acts as an Access Point (SSID "ESP32-Meteo", password "Weather.32"); the Web server is acceeded in this case at address 192.168.4.1 in HTTP mode.
+In this case, the  "No Wifi" page is displayed, but withban icon in the upper left indicating Web access availability

 If not interested by the Web server, there is a custom option in config.h to disable it (#undef WEB_SVR, or remove, or comment).
 Doing this, you may still enable the "automatic pop switch", and the "pop and vol" features